 Mack infuses creative excitement into every project he is involved

 with.
 This is particularly true for the current band.
-Working with
+Besides his recordings

 with the Ernst Bier - Mack Goldsbury Quartet, he has recorded the

 album "Songs I love to Play" (Timescraper) with his own group, the

 Mack Goldsbury and the New York Connection, and the CD "Art of Duo

 - Savignyplatz" (Tutu Records) with bassist Ed Schuller.

 Since the mid-eighties, Rolf Zielke has been an active member of the international jazz scene, presenting his own projects or accompanying renowned artists such as Charlie Mariano.

 Through years of intensive concert touring in Germany, Europe, Asia, Africa and the USA he has developed an individual but international sound.
 He currently teaches jazz piano at the ‘Hanns Eisler’ College of Music, ‘Universität der Künste’ and the ‘JAZZ INSTITUT BERLIN.’
 Rolf Zielke is the author of the music book: “Global Groove - Working with ‘Odd Meters’ in Contemporary Music - method for learning ‘uneven’ rhythms, polyrhythm and polymeters”.